Problem of Hell: Annihilationism

-The mortality of the soul has been held throughout the history of both Judaism and Christianity, with many biblical scholars looking at the issue through the Hebrew text, have denied the teaching of innate immortality.
+The mortality of the soul has been held throughout the history of both Judaism and Christianity, with multiple biblical scholars looking at the issue through the Hebrew text, have denied the teaching of innate immortality.
 Rejection of the immortality of the soul, and advocacy of Christian mortalism, was a feature of Protestantism since the early days of the Reformation with Martin Luther himself rejecting the traditional idea, though his view did not carry into orthodox Lutheranism.
 One of the most notable English opponents of the immortality of the soul was Thomas Hobbes who describes the idea as a Greek "contagion" in Christian doctrine.
 Modern proponents of conditional immortality include as denominations the Seventh-day Adventists, Bible Students, Jehovah's Witnesses, Christadelphians, and some other Protestant Christians.

 Free will

 Some apologists argue that Hell exists because of free will, and that Hell is a choice rather than an imposed punishment.
 Jonathan L. Kvanvig writes: